eejai42/syntax-free-vs-locked/README.md

 ### Methodology

-#### Title: Syntax-Free Models 50% More Resilient to Change, Over Time
+#### Title: Exploring Feature Drift over time with Syntax-Locked vs Syntax Free Methodologies

 #### Research Hypothesis
 The hypothesis of this study is that the syntax-free approach (SSoT.me) exhibits significantly less feature drift over multiple generations of transformations compared to the syntax-locked approach.